skalnik/CoffeeScript-Presentation/coffeescript/installation.md

 #Rails 3.1#

-* By the way, included in Rails 3.1
+* If you weren't aware, included in Rails 3.1
 * `.coffee` files automatically compiled